85 pointsby achenet2 years ago15 comments

 I got help with grad-level problems there.
 There's discussion there from high school through research, and is quite active.

-• susam9 months ago
+• susam2 years ago

 We have a little IRC/Matrix-based computer science and mathematics discussion community called Bitwise.
 The connection links are: